sonodima/sonodima/README.md

 # Hi, I am Tom 🖐🏼

 It is nice to see you here!<br>
-I am currently studying information science at Ca' Foscari University, in Venice.
+I am currently studying information science at Ca' Foscari University of Venice.

 My main languages are `C++, C#, Rust, Go and TypeScript`, but I also have experience with `C, Java, JavaScript and Dart`.